-If you're a student, our class materials are on canvas.
-Don't hesitate to contact me with any questions, either through email or the anonymous google form on canvas.
+If you're a student, our class materials are online.
+Don't hesitate to contact me with any questions, either through email or the anonymous google form.
 There's no such thing as a stupid question!

 I made a linear algebra review website with problems to help students practice.
 I'm passionate about teaching and believe the best way for students to master material is to do lots of practice problems, ideally with friends and classmates.
 The site also provides latex for instructors who would like to use it to write problems.
 It's under construction.
 Please contact me if you have feedback about the site.